Ahead of panel vote, Meadows' attorney says contempt referral runs contrary to law

 The staffer said they also wanted to ask Meadows about his texts with congressional members starting in late 2020, including one exchange involving an unnamed senator regarding then-Vice President Mike Pence.
 In that instance, Meadows discussed Pence's power to reject election results, saying Trump ''thinks the legislators have the power, but the VP has power, too."

 The panel said they also wanted to ask Meadows about Dec.
-12 text messages with a media personality regarding the negative impact of Trump's election challenges on the Senate runoff elections in Georgia and his prospects for re-election 2024, and Meadows possible employment by an unnamed news channel.
+12 text messages with a media personality regarding the negative impact of Trump's election challenges on the Senate runoff elections in Georgia and his prospects for reelection in 2024, and Meadows' possible employment by an unnamed news channel.

 Had Meadows appeared, many of his responses to questions on those topics were likely free of executive privilege claims, members of the committee have argued.